chinglinwen/k8s/co-work-design.md

 workflow smooth? platform change?

 ## k8s outer analysis
-how's our business apps like, does it fit, may also help other to jump in docker ? )
+how's our business apps like, does it fit, may also help other to jump in docker ?

+## example apps
+Create many examples ( need representative? ), see if something will go wrong

 ## external torelance
 outer ha?